p62003/covia-docusaurus-minisearch-plugin/README.md

      4. Get from search results page URL
      5. Infer from document links
    * Ensures search result links work correctly in different deployment environments
+   * Handles special cases such as README.md file path repair

+5. **Mobile Optimization**
+   * **Search Box Position Adjustment**:
+     - On mobile devices, hides the search box by default and only shows the magnifying glass icon
+     - Expands to show the search box only when the icon is clicked, avoiding conflicts with the left-side title
+   * **Responsive Width Design**:
+     - Sets different search box widths for different screen sizes
+     - Reduces the default width of the search box on small screens
+   * **Centered Search Box Display**:
+     - On small phones, changes the search box from fixed at the top to fixed in the center of the screen
+     - Uses `position: fixed; left: 50%; top: 50%; transform: translate(-50%, -50%);` for perfect centering
+     - Sets appropriate `z-index` to ensure the search box is on top
+   * **Internal Layout Optimization**:
+     - Adjusts the position relationship between input box and buttons
+     - Ensures the input box occupies appropriate space in expanded state
+     - Unifies button positioning methods

+6. **Icon Optimization**
+   * Replaces emojis (🕒, ⏱️, 🔍) in search buttons with professional SVG icons
+   * Uses inline SVG rather than external resources to ensure icons are always available
+   * Solves the problem of duplicate magnifying glass icons appearing at low resolutions

 ## Customization